Documentation forSolarWinds Observability SaaS

 You can use SolarWinds Observability SaaS to monitor logs from your Amazon AWS cloud.

 To configure logs, you need a Lambda function for your AWS account.
-You can create this manually or using the Add AWS Host wizard.
-Add triggers for the log groups to be ingested in SolarWinds Observability SaaS.
+You can deploy this using the AWS Cloud Account wizard.

 Configure the Lambda function